Irish elk: Reproduction

-Life history
+Diet and life history

 The mesodont (meaning neither high (hypsodont) or low (brachydont) crowned) condition of the teeth suggests that the species was a mixed feeder, being able to both browse and graze.
-Pollen remains from teeth found in the North Sea around 43,000 years old were found to be dominated by Artemisia and other Asteraceae, with minor Plantago, Helianthemum, Plumbaginaceae and Salix.
+Pollen remains from teeth found in the North Sea around 43,000 years old were found to be dominated by Artemisia and other Asteraceae, with minor Plantago, Helianthemum, Plumbaginaceae and willow (Salix).
+Another earlier specimen from the Netherlands (dating to the Eemian interglacial or early in the Last Glacial Period) was found to have pollen of Apiaceae, including cow parsley (Anthriscus sylvestris), cow parsnip/hogweed (Heracleum), water pennywort (Hydrocotyle), Asteraeceae, Filipendula, Symphytum and grass embedded with its teeth.
 A stable isotope analysis of the terminal Pleistocene Irish population suggests a grass and forb based diet, supplemented by browsing during stressed periods.
 Dental wear patterns of specimens from the late Middle and Late Pleistocene of Britain suggest a diet tending towards mixed feeding and grazing, but with a wide range including leaf browsing.
+Comparisons of δ15N between Irish elk and red deer at the Middle Pleistocene site of Schöningen in Germany suggest that grasses were a more important component of the former's diet relative to the latter.

+Examination of histological sections of their long bones suggests that the species has relatively rapid growth rates, reaching skeletal maturity by around 6 years of age.
+Analysis of the cementum layers of their teeth suggests that Irish elk reached a maximum lifespan of at least 19 years, comparable to moose.

 Based on the dietary requirements of red deer, a 675 kg lean Irish elk stag would have needed to consume 39.7 kg of fresh forage daily.
 Assuming antler growth occurred over a span of 120 days, a stag would have required 1,372 g (3 lb) of protein daily, as well as access to nutrient- and mineral-dense forage starting about a month before antlers began sprouting and continuing until they had fully grown.
 Such forage is not very common, and stags perhaps sought after aquatic plants in lakes.
 After antler growing, stags could probably satisfy their nutritional requirements in productive sedge lands bordered by willow and birch forests.

-The Irish elk may have been preyed upon by the large carnivores of the time, including the cave lion, and the cave hyena.
+Gnaw marks on found on Irish elk bones indicates that they were preyed on or scavenged by cave hyenas.